Nerve Damage Comepnsation Claims in Tennessee

 At Greg Coleman Law we strongly believe that negligent individuals need to be held responsible and accountable for their actions.

-With our primary office in Knox County, TN we are able to help auto accident injury victims, and are licensed to practice law across the state of Tennessee.
+With our primary office in Knox County, TN our Knoxville personal injury attorneys are able to help auto accident injury victims, and are licensed to practice law across the state of Tennessee.
 Our firm has won over $250 Million in successful verdicts and settlements for our clients, and provides the knowledge and experience necessary to handle your automobile injury litigation.

 For more information, contact us at (865) 247-0080 and our staff will collect details of your case and connect you with one of our experienced auto accident lawyers.